MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 BODYPARAMETER <IMicrosoftGraphDeviceManagement1>: Singleton entity that acts as a container for all device management functionality.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[ApplePushNotificationCertificate <IMicrosoftGraphApplePushNotificationCertificate1>]`: Apple push notification certificate.
+  - `[ApplePushNotificationCertificate <IMicrosoftGraphApplePushNotificationCertificate>]`: Apple push notification certificate.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[AppleIdentifier <String>]`: Apple Id of the account used to create the MDM push certificate.
     - `[Certificate <String>]`: Not yet documented
+    - `[CertificateSerialNumber <String>]`: Certificate serial number.
+This property is read-only.
     - `[ExpirationDateTime <DateTime?>]`: The expiration date and time for Apple push notification certificate.
     - `[LastModifiedDateTime <DateTime?>]`: Last modified date and time for Apple push notification certificate.
     - `[TopicIdentifier <String>]`: Topic Id.
-  - `[ComplianceManagementPartners <IMicrosoftGraphComplianceManagementPartner1[]>]`: The list of Compliance Management Partners configured by the tenant.
+  - `[ComplianceManagementPartners <IMicrosoftGraphComplianceManagementPartner[]>]`: The list of Compliance Management Partners configured by the tenant.
     - `[Id <String>]`: Read-only.
     - `[AndroidEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment[]>]`: User groups which enroll Android devices through partner.
       - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.